Midawek/ARC9-Sticker-Pack-Maker/README.md

 - No watermark:tm:

 - Full blown GIF Support

 - Automatic project merging.
 No more manual merging and all of the problems that come with it!

+- Subfolders.

 - `TBA` Options for holographic and etc only in GUI

-- `TBA` Subfolders.

 - `TBA` Fingerprinting